 Courses Course Title Credit Hours

 Required:

 ENGL 2268 Professional Editing 4

-Two EXL internships, each for a minimum of 1 credit hour 0-6
+Two or more of the following: 0-6

+ENGL 1168 Editing Practicum

+EX L internship in the field

-Two ENGL courses 8
+Two additional ENGL courses 8

 One of the following: 4

 A third ENGL course

 One course from any discipline with the general education designation of WI

 Total for Editing minor 16-22

-Examples of Experiential Learning (EX L) include editor positions on Hail, Muse!, Etc., The Sundial, or The Jack; Writing Lab tutor positions in the RC Academic Services Center (or another relevant ASC role); student research through appropriate non-credit Summer Research Program projects; internships with RC MFA's Revolute or another literary journal; writing/editing internships at RC; and/or writing/editing internships in any field, including literary/publishing, science, engineering, communications, health, sports, IT, medicine, law, business, public relations, nonprofit, etc., or with any associated professional organizations.
+See the course description of ENGL 1168 for details on how requirements for that course might be fulfilled.
+Examples of Experiential Learning (EX L) opportunities include writing/editing internships in any field, including literary/publishing, science, engineering, communications, health, sports, IT, medicine, law, business, public relations, nonprofit, etc., or with any associated professional organizations.
 To be arranged in consultation with the Editing Minor Advisor, among others.